udacity/create-your-own-adventure/english/new-beginings/new-begining.md

-A toast to all who have the courage to pursue something that you are truely passionate about.
+A toast to all who have the courage to pursue something that you are truly passionate about.